SomewhatMay/CILA/README.md

 When a qusetion is asked, it finds the same question in the table (but is the string is lowered to make it easier to find similar questions).

 When a question is asked and CILA doesnt understand it, it will ask the user for an EXACT answer.
-When the user replies, it saves that answer with the question in the .json file for future refrence. *all strings stored in .json file is lowered using `string.lower()`*
+When the user replies, it saves that answer with the question in the .json file for future refrence. *All strings stored in .json file is lowered using `string.lower()`*

 ## CILA 3.2